mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

 .. warning:: A **user shall not use** :class:`~uds.segmentation.abstract_segmenter.AbstractSegmenter` **directly**,
-    but one is able (and encouraged) to use :class:`~uds.segmentation.abstract_segmenter.AbstractSegmenter` implementation with any of its children classes.
+    but one is able (and encouraged) to use :class:`~uds.segmentation.abstract_segmenter.AbstractSegmenter` implementation on any of its children classes.

 CanSegmenter